-Servair has committed to posting its first Communication on Progress (CoP) end of May 2021.
+Servair posted its first Communication on Progress (CoP) online end of May 2021.

 Employment

 The health crisis has led to an unprecedented economic crisis in the airline industry.
 Since March 2020, the decline in our activity has been about 70%; and the forecasts in terms of recovery over the next 5 years are about 70%.
 In this particularly tough context, safeguarding the company and the permanent jobs has been a key priority for the company.